datasektionen/bawang-content/namnder/ovriga-funktionarer/body_en.md

 Flag bearers defend the honor of the chapter by carrying its flag on various ceremonial occasions.
 Note that the flag should be held high.
 Being a flag bearer is a very honorable position in the section.
 The flag bearers are responsible for keeping the chapter's flag in good condition.

-## Head of Equality, Diversity and Equal Treatment (JMLA) - Johanna Plant
+## Head of Equality, Diversity and Equal Treatment (JMLA) - Tina Lin

 Head of Equality, Diversity and Equal Treatment is responsible for taking care of the psychosocial study environment, for all Chapter members.
 The officer shall pro- och reactively with continuously improving the Chapter's work within equality, diversity and equal treatment.